PrincepsVIIII/HivestormScript/README.md

 **This script only works on Windows OS**

 ## How to Run the Script

 1. Download the script and the security template
 2. Move the security template to the "C:\" directory and confirm the full name is "C:\HivestormTemplate.inf"
 3. Run the script to open the Security Menu

+Once you run the script, you will be met with the following Security Menu

-The Security Menu has the following 5 options
+####The Security Menu has the following 5 options

 1. Configure Audit Policies
 2. Configure Account Policies